octantbio/octopus/protocol/README.md

 ## Interpreting the output

 The computational pipeline will automatically generate a new folder with the name of the run-file in the /pipeline/ folder.
-This folder will contain the results of the analysis and outputs a ‘aggregated-stats.tsv’ file that contains contains the following columns:
+This folder will contain the results of the analysis and outputs a 'aggregated-stats.tsv' file that contains contains the following columns:

 - `Run`: Illumina run ID
 - `Plate`: plate ID